 In Indian society, we see girls are trained in household skills and serving other's needs from late childhood, as they are prepared to be 'ideal' women.
-As Sudhir Kakkar points out,
+As Sudhir Kakkar points out, time that clothes were engaged to do their job properly, to set off her looks, as hers had been done so many years ago at a wedding in Delhi."
+(Kapur: 136)

 "Late childhood marks the beginning of an Indian girls deliberate training in how to be a good woman and hence the conscious inculcation of culturally designed feminine roles.
-She learns that the 'virtues' of womanhood which will take her through life are submission and docility as well as skill and grace in the various household tasks."
-(1981:62)
+She learns that the 'virtues' of womanhood which will